Nursing home companies accused of misusing federal money received hundreds of millions of dollars in pandemic relief

 The nursing home industry, meanwhile, is lobbying for more money.
 Last month, the Trump administration announced an additional $5 billion in funding for nursing homes and state veterans homes.

 The American Health Care Association is asking for $100 billion, much of it directed at nursing homes.
-In early June, the group announced a $15 million fundraising effort to launch a lobbying campaign.
+In early June, the group announced a $15 million fundraising effort to launch a public awareness campaign.

 “Our profession faces its greatest challenge in history,” Mark Parkinson, the former governor of Kansas and AHCA’s president, wrote in a letter to the industry.
 “This isn’t like the usual fight we have in D.C. over a two percent increase or cut, or over some crazy regulation.
 Instead, this is a battle for the lives of our residents, our staff, and the very survival of our sector.”